 And paying closing costs is not a given.
 For instance, you can choose to take a higher interest rate (if it is still lower than what you currently have) and use the lender rebate money built into that higher rate to cover some or all of your applicable closing costs.
 When the time comes to lock in your rate, speak with your chosen lender about various loan programs and the estimated closing costs tied to each rate and term option.

-Finally, take a look at some of the other options out there and determine whether you could potentially save more money with them.
-The more time you spend researching, the better your chances of settling on the option that can save you the most overall.
+Finally, take a look at some of the other options out there and determine whether you could potentially save more money in interest with them.
+The more time you spend researching, the better your chances of settling on the option that is most affordable overall.

 When paying down student loan debt faster, there’s no one-size-fits-all solution.
 The more information you gather about your options, the easier it will be to eliminate your debt as quickly as possible.

 If you’re interested in refinancing your student loans, consider SoFi.
 Student loan refinancing at SoFi has no fees and as a SoFi member, borrowers qualify for perks such as career coaching, community events, and more.